DayBright-David/A-Novel-Engine-for-Brain-computer-Interface/README.md

-# A Novel Platform for Brain-computer Interface
+# A Novel Platform for Brain-computer Interfaces